mohidjc/Virtual-Banking-System/README.md

 # README for Azure Function - Order Processing and Stock Management
+## Event grid wont run locally, Will need to test this function app deployed on Azure

 ## Overview

 This project consists of two Azure Functions: